skippyr/libtmk/README.md

 The recommended way of using this library is by including it as a git submodule in your project and using CMake to perform its build and linking.
 That way you will be able to automatically download it as a dependency when you clone your repository and also be able to decide whether or not to update it.

-To do such, follow these steps:
+On Windows, using either `Developer Command Prompt For VS 2022` or `Developer PowerShell For VS 2022`, or, on Linux, using any terminal, follow these steps:

 - In the root of your project, where your `CMakeLists.txt` is, clone this repository as a submodule: